iamvarunbaba/GetData012-CourseProject/README.md

 # GetData012-CourseProject

-This is the Repository with my code for performing analysis on the UCI HAR dataset as part of the Course Project in "Getting &amp; Cleaning Data" course offered by Coursera.
+This is the Repository with my code for performing analysis on the UCI HAR dataset as part of the Course Project in "Getting &amp; Cleaning Data" offered by Coursera.

 ## Steps to work on this course project